-If you have a light-colored shower, you may be able to scrub the mould away by using a bleach solution that contains one part of bleach and ten parts of water.
-For darker-colored grout, you can spray the solution on the affected areas.
+If you have a light-coloured shower, you may be able to scrub the mould away by using a bleach solution that contains one part of bleach and ten parts of water.
+For darker-coloured grout, you can spray the solution on the affected areas.
 Once it has dried, you can wipe the area with a clean cloth.
-If the mould is in the shower floor, you may need to repeat the process a few times.
+If the mould is on the shower floor, you may need to repeat the process a few times.

 How To Remove Mould From Shower Floor

 A solution of bleach and water is another way to eliminate mould.
-The mixture can be applied to the mold and left for 10-20 minutes.
-If the mold is particularly stubborn, you can use a paste made from baking soda and water.
+The mixture can be applied to the mould and left for 10–20 minutes.
+If the mould is particularly stubborn, you can use a paste made from baking soda and water.
 Apply the mixture with a nylon brush and scrub the affected area.
 For an even stronger solution, mix vinegar with a small amount of water.
-If the mold is still stubborn, try a model volcano and pour the mixture directly on the mould.
+If the mould is still stubborn, try a model volcano and pour the mixture directly on the mould.

 How To Remove Mould From Shower Recess

 A solution of hydrogen peroxide and baking soda is also an effective way to get rid of mould in the shower.
 It is highly alkaline and can remove fungus and clean grout.
 It can also be used on other surfaces that are affected by mould.
 If you’re not sure what kind of cleaner to use, try baking soda or borax.
 After 10 minutes, you can scrub off the mould with a brush.